Siddhesh9161/AirFly_--Siddhesh-Wagh-/README.md

 ## 🔧 How to Reproduce / Extend the Work
 1. Clone this repo to your local machine
-2. Download Data From `EDA.ipynb` file
+2. Download Data From `DataSet Link.txt` file
 3. Run `EDA.ipynb` to replicate EDA and charts
 4. Open `US Flight Data 2015.pbit` with Power BI Desktop and explore dashboard or build new visuals
 5. Add new analyses, dashboards or visualizations — and commit to your fork with meaningful commit messages